ftonato/elementary/docs/guides/Making_Sound.md

 // Or maybe quickly ramping between 200Hz up to 640Hz? let tone = sineTone(el.phasor(el.add(200, el.mul(440, el.phasor(20)))));
-});
 ```

-You'll notice as you go that the opportunities for experimentation here already boundless, and if you want to
+You'll notice as you go that the opportunities for experimentation here are already boundless, and if you want to
 get into the proper maths of these particular experiments, see [FM Synthesis](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis).

 Or, if you're like me, the maths can come later: try it and see how it sounds!